litanlitudan/skyagi/skyagi-api/README.md

 ## TODO
 - [X] Return the error message with termination
 - [X] Stream output back to client
+- [ ] Extend the client example to match the BigBangTheory from the example folder
 - [ ] Deployment on Jina cloud: requires new SkyAGI python package release